 Source: Edison Research, “The Smart Audio Report,” January 2019

-It can also turn a television on and off, as well as change the channel.
-These are things that nurses generally do.
-Patwardhan expects voice technology to save those nurses time and help them focus on more meaningful tasks related to patient care.
+The app can also turn on a television and change the channel, something that nurses typically do.
+Patwardhan expects the app to help nurses focus more directly on patient care.

 HIPAA is a major hurdle for healthcare organizations.
 Learn four steps to help you toward compliance at healthtechmagazine.net/HIPAAChecklist.